 By the time your Toronto tour is over, we can pretty much guarantee that you’ll want to hang around Chinatown and pop back into Kensington Market on your own for a while to pick up some vintage or one-of-a-kind souvenirs and gifts, and to devour a truly delicious meal at any of the dozens of tasty spots nearby.

-Exclusions: Snacks, beverages, souvenirs, tips & gratuities for your guide.
+Exclusions: Additional snacks and beverages, souvenirs, tips & gratuities for your guide.

 Dress standard: Summers can be hot and humid, spring/autumn can be cool, and winters downright frigid with snow.
 Dress according to weather and wear comfortable walking shoes.